Protein Intolerance Clinical Presentation

 The most common and specific symptoms of food protein intolerance are as follows:

 • Oral allergy syndrome: Oral allergy syndrome is a form of IgE-mediated contact allergy that is almost exclusively confined to the oropharynx and is most commonly associated with the ingestion of various fresh fruits and vegetables.
-Oral allergy syndrome mainly affects adults who have pollen allergy (especially to ragweed, birch, and mugwort).
+Oral allergy syndrome mainly affects adults who have pollen allergy (especially to ragweed, birch, and mugwort) and is caused by cross-reactivity of pollen IgE antibodies with proteins in some fresh fruits and vegetables.
 Symptoms include itching; burning; and angioedema of the lips, tongue, palate, and throat.
 The clinical picture is usually short-lived, but symptoms may be more prominent after the ragweed season.

 • Immediate GI hypersensitivity: GI anaphylaxis is defined as an IgE-mediated GI reaction that often accompanies allergic manifestations in other organs, such as the skin or lungs.
 Bioptic samples show a significant decrease in stainable mast cells and tissue histamine after the challenge.
 The reaction usually occurs within minutes to 2 hours of food ingestion.
 Within 1-2 hours, the patient develops nausea, abdominal pain, and vomiting.
 After 2 hours, diarrhea ensues.
-In children with atopic eczema and food allergy, subclinical reactions have been described.
+Subclinical reactions have been described in children with atopic eczema and food allergy.
 Poor appetite, poor weight gain, and intermittent abdominal pain are frequent symptoms.

 • Eosinophilic esophagitis